ippunippuni/ippunippuni.github.io/submission.md

 **Format**

-We solicit 6-pages research papers that will present original, previously unpublished, research.
-Each one of the accepted papers will be allocated a 15-minute slot during the workshop (12 minutes for presentation and 3 minutes for questions).
+We solicit both full (8-page long) and short (4-page long) research papers that will present original, previously unpublished, research.
+They must be at most 8- or 4-page long, including figures and references.
 All papers must follow AAAI formatting guidelines.

+Full paper authors will be allowed 25 minutes total (about a 20 minute talk with 5 minutes of questions) to present their work.
+Short paper authors will be allowed 15 minutes (about a 12-minute talk with 3 minutes of questions) to present their work.

 **Dates**